-Like many people, you may schedule a yearly checkup or “annual physical” with your doctor.
+Like many people, you may schedule a yearly checkup or “annual physical” with your health care provider.
 It usually includes a health history, physical exam and tests.

-It is important to have a regular family doctor who helps make sure you receive the medical care that is best for your individual needs.
+It is important to have a regular family health care provider who helps make sure you receive the medical care that is best for your individual needs.
 But healthy people often don’t necessarily need annual physicals, and those check-ups can do more harm than good.
 Here’s why:

 Annual physicals usually don’t make you healthier.